Little Missenden: Culture

 The village has been used in many films and television programmes over the years, particularly as one of the more frequent ITV Midsomer Murders filming locations.
 "Missenden Murders" was considered as a possible title for the series.
 The Red Lion pub has appeared in three episodes.
 A house in the village was used for long shots of the home of Barnes Wallis in The Dam Busters (his real house was in Effingham, Surrey).

-Little Missenden became the village of Blandley in the 1963 film Nurse on Wheels by Gerald Thomas & Peter Rodgers the film has many of the Carry on cast and is considered by fans of the Carry on’s as an unofficial film.
+Little Missenden became the village of Blandley in the 1963 film Nurse on Wheels by Gerald Thomas and Peter Rodgers.

-Little Missenden hosts acclaimed comedy and arts festivals.
-The children of Little Missenden primary school performed the premiere of John Tavener's Celtic Requiem in 1970 and continue to perform annually at the renowned Little Missenden Festival of Music and Arts.
+Little Missenden hosts comedy and arts festivals.
+The children of Little Missenden primary school performed the premiere of John Tavener's Celtic Requiem in 1970 and continue to perform annually at the Little Missenden Festival of Music and Arts.
+Tavener wrote Little Missenden Calm for the festival in 1984.

 Transport

-The nearest railway station is at Great Missenden on the London-Aylesbury line.
+The nearest railway station is at Great Missenden on the London–Aylesbury line.